With river levels already high, Morgan City watching Barry closely

 "Every year during the spring or extreme high water, this is what we do.
 Nothing you can do about it."

-Officials say it's been about 10 years since they've had a hurricane come through here, and some forecasts show the worst part of the eyewall coming through Morgan City.
+Officials say it's been about 10 years since they've had a hurricane come through here, and some forecasts show the worst part coming through Morgan City.
 So they're having to refresh on all their procedures for a hurricane and, of course, monitoring it very carefully.